 He holds degrees from the College of the Holy Cross, Worcester, MA (B.A.), The New England Conservatory of Music in Boston (B.M.), Hunter College (M.A.), and the City University of New York (D.M.A.).
 His students are performing with young artist programs and opera and musical theater companies across the country and are frequent finalists and winners at state and regional competitions including MTNA, NATS, National Federation of Music Clubs, and Birmingham Music Club Guild.
 In 2012 his studio captured a near-record number of first place wins at the Alabama state NATS competition in Huntsville in a variety of classical and musical theater categories.

-His professional affiliations include the Music Teacher’s National Association (MTNA), Alabama Music Teacher’s Association (AMTA, Executive Board), National Opera Association (Board of Directors; vice president for Regions), National Association of Teachers of Singing (NATS), New York Singing Teachers Association (NYSTA), and the College Music Society (CMS).
+His current professional affiliations include the National Opera Association (NOA, Current President), Music Teacher’s National Association (MTNA), Alabama Music Teacher’s Association (AMTA, Executive Board, State Auditions Coordinator), and the College Music Society (CMS).
 He also serves on the Executive Board of the Montgomery Symphony’s Vann Vocal Institute.

 Professor Houghtaling is a frequent studio artist with Philip Glass and Looking Glass Studios in New York and can be heard as a featured vocalist on Glass’s soundtrack to Reggio’s film Naqoyqatsi on the SONY label, and as the Laughing Sun and the Ogre in the Glass/Beni Montresor collaboration, The Witches of Venice, recorded for Euphorbia.
 Earning considerable attention for his work in contemporary music, especially for his performances of Davies’ Eight Songs for a Mad King, Mr. Houghtaling has performed with Gunther Schuller, the Virgil Thomson Foundation, and ALEA III, both in the U.S. and on the Kalamata and Iraklion Festivals in Greece in new theater works for Greek National Television.
 Other notable projects include John Cage’s Apartment House 1776 during the composer’s 1988 Norton Lectures at Harvard, George Crumb’s Songs, Drones & Refrains of Death with ALEA III, and Davies’ Le Jongleur de Notre Dame with the Dinosaur Annex Ensemble in Boston.
 In addition to works by Philip Glass, Mr. Houghtaling has created roles in numerous new theater and opera works including Lee Hoiby’s The Tempest with Des Moines Metro Opera and the title role in William Harper’s El Greco for the Off-Broadway Intar Theater.